-The National Center for Health Statistics reveals that car crashes are the number one cause of death for children between the ages of 2 and 14 years old.
+The National Center for Health Statistics reveals that car crashes are the number one cause of death for children.
+These are kids between the ages of 2 and 14 years old.
 This is a terrifying statistic that is not discussed very often.
 Considering the size of children in relation to the proportions of the vehicle, the potential for a serious injury or death is high.
 Any time your child is injured in an accident involving another party, contact a Fort Lauderdale child car accident injury lawyer.

 Fort Lauderdale Child Car Accident Injury Attorney